Do you jolt awake every time you try to fall asleep?

 There isn’t a formal diagnosis for this condition yet.
 Most doctors haven't heard of hypnic jerking - or seen it.
 Others say it's harmless (like a hiccup).
 They call it general myoclonus or insomnia and say it's from stress and that it will go away.
 And for many, it does.
 It can also come and go.

 But what if it doesn’t go away?
 For some, hypnic jerking is relentless and can prevent sleep altogether.
-What’s more, many sufferers did not experience anxiety before it started - some don’t experience anxiety at all.
-If you do, however, don't lose hope.
+What’s more, many sufferers did who did not experience anxiety before it started, now have sleep anxiety.
+Not all experience this, but if you do, don't lose hope.
 You are not alone.
 We are here to find answers and to get help.

 This is a debilitating condition for many.
 Extreme sleep deprivation is creating high stress for a growing number of sufferers.
 Many haven't had restorative sleep in months, years, or (for a select few), decades.